 F. C. Mannix was a founding member of the Canada West Foundation, a director of the Royal Bank of Canada and the Steel Company of Canada.

 Other honours he received were an honorary Doctorate of Laws degree from the University of Alberta in 1972, an honorary membership in the Association of Professional Engineers, Geologists and Geophysicists of Alberta, as well as honorary membership in the Alberta Road Builders Association, the U.S. construction industry’s Mole Award, and entry to the Hall of Fame of America’s Builders.
-Fred C. was inducted into the Canadian Business Hall of Fame when Junior Achievement of Canada.
+Fred C. was inducted into the Canadian Business Hall of Fame when Junior Achievement of Canada established it in Toronto in 1978.
 He was named an Officer of the Order of Canada, and an Honorary Associate of the Conference Board of Canada.
 In 2005, Fred C. was inducted posthumously into the Calgary Business Hall of Fame.

 In 1939, Fred C. wed Margaret Ruth Boughton of the Ottawa-Hull region and together they raised their three children on the outskirts of Calgary in the Fish Creek area.
 Fred C. and Margie Mannix established the Carthy Foundation in 1965, together with their children Fred P., Maureen and Ron, as a family legacy.
 Giving back to the community was important to them and this family value is being practiced today by their grandchildren who are now the stewards of the foundation.
 Fred C. was also one of the founding members of the Calgary Foundation in 1955.